Generating Relational Comparer

 ReSharper helps you create a nested comparer class derived from

 Comparer<T> using selected fields and properties.
-In addition to choosing a string comparison algorithm and generating nullability checks, you can opt for generating a static property that will expose the comparer class to consumers.
+In addition to choosing a string comparison algorithm and generating null checks, you can opt for generating a static property that will expose the comparer class to consumers.

 In the example below, this command is used to generate a relational comparer that takes into account

 string _name fields when to compare objects of the